The purpose of this policy is to set out to observe and uphold Qudini’s zero-tolerance position on bribery and corruption

 Gifts or entertainment that may be construed as bribes or would cause a conflict of interest or damage the reputation of the business are prohibited and must be avoided at all times.
 The giving of gifts or entertainment to public officials or their close family members in any country is generally discouraged and gifts are prohibited if they are intended to influence the decisions of a public official or could give that impression.

 As a business we do not have any political affiliations and we do not make political donations.
-We provide support, both in money and other forms, to qualified non-profit organisations in order to improve the overall well-being of the communities in which we operate.
+We provide support, both in money and other forms, to qualified non-profit organizations in order to improve the overall well-being of the communities in which we operate.

 Charitable contributions or donations must never be provided with the expectation of receiving any improver benefit for Qudini.
 Donations to charities associated with public officials and their families represent a significant risk for bribery and should be recorded and agreed with your Qudini contact.